GrosserB/omnichannel-strategy-analysis/README.md

 ## Analyses & Results
 ### Data Preprocessing

+We started by pre-processing the original raw data.
+In addition to simple data cleaning steps, we used extensive feature engineering to prepare the dataset in accordance with the special requirements of the selected methods for our analysis.
+The original dataset is comprised of millions of rows, each row representing an individual order made on the e-commerce platform.
+Each column contains information related to usual business operations like post code of shipping address, order date, quantity of ordered items or value of the order.

-We start by cleaning and preprocessing the data.
-In the time dimension, online sales data is aggregated on the year-quarter level.
-On the geographic dimension, we aggregate sales data on the postal code level.
-The location of the showrooms and of the postal codes are geocoded.
-We then computed the distance between each showroom-postal code pair.
-We define areas as "treated" if their location is <50km from a showroom that opened during our sample period (some showrooms had opened before).
-We additionally augment the dataset with the population density (from public sources) and average credit score of the postal code area (provided to us by the e-commerce firm). <br>
+We aggregated this dataset in two dimensions: in the time dimension the orders are aggregated on the year-quarter level, and on the geographic dimensions they are aggregated on the postal code level.
+The postal codes together with the locations of each showroom were geocoded using Google Maps API.
+We then computed the distance (haversine) between each postal code and each showroom.

+We then flagged areas as being ‘treated’ if their location lies within a 50km distance from a showroom that opened during our sample period (some showrooms had opened before).
+We use this flag later in our analysis to distinguish between treated units and control units.
+For each quarter we also added the time difference to the opening quarter of each showroom.

+Finally, we augmented the dataset with population density (from publicly available data) and an average credit score for each postal code area (provided to us by the e-commerce firm).

+In general, the considerable size of the original dataset necessitated the extensive use of Google Cloud Storage Services and Google Big Query for data storage and data processing.
+The final dataset that we provide together with this package and that now only comprises a single CSV file is the result of those substantial pre-processing steps.
+Note that the data presented in the file is fictional to preserve company secrets. <br>

 ### Event-study Difference-in-Differences with KNN-Matched Control Group